 - Collaborative events: Another pandemic adaptation was the advent of the collaborative virtual admissions event.
 Commonwealth, for example, has joined with eighteen other local institutions to form the Boston Independent School Collaborative, which offers virtual information sessions that guide families through the admissions process.

-- Admissions fairs: Though there are far fewer in-person school fairs than in pre-COVID times, you may find lists of fairs on websites like Private School Review; through regional organizations, like the Association of Independent Schools of New England (AISNE); and with simple online searches (try looking for “private school admissions fairs near me”).
+- Admissions fairs: Though there are fewer in-person school fairs than in pre-COVID times, you may find lists of events on websites like Private School Review; through regional organizations, like the Association of Independent Schools of New England (AISNE); and with simple online searches (try looking for “private school admissions fairs near me”).

 - Visit schools, in person or virtually: